shion-app/docs/src/guide/general.md

 The log path changes from `hanaTsuk1.shion` to `hanaTsuk1.shion.pro`

-Submit it on [steam](https://steamcommunity.com/app/3026040/discussions/), and you can search whether the same problem already exists
+Submit it on [steam](https://steamcommunity.com/app/3026040/discussions/) or [github](https://github.com/shion-app/shion/issues), and you can search whether the same problem already exists

 ## How to migrate data?